-- The WIHCC Board of Directors hereby requests that the Navajo Nation and Navajo Nation Fire and Rescue Department work with WIHCC and take all actions necessary to arrange for and ensure fire protection services are available for the Dilkon Medical Center, staff quarters and adjacent facilities; and - 2.
-The WIHCC Board of Directors authorizes the CEO and staff and consultants to work with the Navajo Nation, including the Navajo Nation Fire and Rescue Department to make arrangements and enter into an agreement to ensure adequate and timely fire protection services are available to protect the DMC, staff quarters and adjacent facilities.
+- 1. The WIHCC Board of Directors hereby requests that the Navajo Nation and Navajo Nation Fire and Rescue Department work with WIHCC and take all actions necessary to arrange for and ensure fire protection services are available for the Dilkon Medical Center, staff quarters and adjacent facilities; and - The WIHCC Board of Directors authorizes the CEO and staff and consultants to work with the Navajo Nation, including the Navajo Nation Fire and Rescue Department to make arrangements and enter into an agreement to ensure adequate and timely fire protection services are available to protect the DMC, staff quarters and adjacent facilities.

-The WIHCC Board of Directors herby certifies that the foregoing resolutly called meeting of the Winslow Indian Health Care Center at which the same was passed by a vote of 8 in favor, 0 opposed, and of September , 2022. a quorum was present and that
+The WIHCC Board of Directors herby certifies that the foregoing resolution was duly considered at a duly called meeting of the Winslow Indian Health Care Center at which a quorum was present and that the same was passed by a vote of 8 in favor, 0 opposed, and 0 abstained, this 2 day of September, 2022.

-Abut Solah

-Robert Salabye, Board of Directors President -

-Motion By: John Nells

-Second By: Ray Curley